 Lime Farm, Mansfield Road, Morley, Derby, DE7 6JU

 Mr Pumpkin is a much loved option for pumpkin picking Derby.
 It’s a fourth generation arable farm, located in Morley, approximately 4 miles outside of Derby city centre.
 They’ve been growing pumpkins since 2017 and are one of the biggest pumpkin farms in the region.
-This year they have planted almost 90,000 different pumpkins!
+They typically plant 90,000 different pumpkins!
 There are usually over 40 different varieties to choose from.
 From giant orange pumpkins, to teeny tiny white pumpkin and from the ugliest, wartiest variety to the cutest, most aesthetic, Mr Pumpkin has it all.

 There’s also a range of other family friendly entertainment to amuse the kids.
 There’s a Pumpkin Trail that raises money for the Air Ambulance, bouncy castle etc. Hot and cold food and drinks provided by another local farm, Oakfield Farm who cook freshly homemade burgers, sausages, pumpkin pie, soups etc.